Lithill/Plant-Planner/README.md

 * Results from the [account](plantplanner/static/images/readme/account_val.webp) page check.
 * Results from the [add_plant](plantplanner/static/images/readme/add_plant_val.webp) page check.

-   The errors shown derive purely from the jinja code, which as far as I am aware are necessary to accept if I want to use Jinja in this way.
+   The warning shown derives purely from the jinja code, which as far as I am aware, is necessary to accept if I want to use Jinja in this way.

 * Results from the [add_user](plantplanner/static/images/readme/add_user_val.webp) page check.